Mary Jane Haake: From apprentice to art degree

 Haake began spending her lunches with Grimm and his wife, Julia, listening to the stories of his legendary career.
-It wasn't long before she was working in the tattoo shop.
-During this 4 year apprenticeship, she entered the Pacific Northwest College of Art, majoring in painting and sculpture.
-She persuaded the college to accept tattooing as her thesis during her senior year:"In all societies, the man or woman who is not decorated in some way - changed from their natural state - is, in a sense, decoratively inarticulate...body decoration is a type of language or code, which is spoken through hairstyles, mutilations (pierced ears), tattooing or painting (makeup).
-In the West, because of our obsession with clothing for almost all parts of the body...we have restricted the amount of skin available to be used as a cosmetic language.
-Most of us have forgotten that perhaps the first works of art dedicated to the combination of form and color were carried out on the skin."Her proposal of "emphasis being on movement, light, line and color as it relates to each individual 'canvas'...taking into account the individual's form, texture of skin and attitude" resulted in a presentation of 2 men and 2 women (one was Joan Starr) with an average of 30 hours each of her tattoo work.
+It was not long before she was working in the tattoo shop.
+During this four-year apprenticeship, she entered the Pacific Northwest College of Art, majoring in painting and sculpture.
+She persuaded the college to accept tattooing as her thesis during her senior year:

+In all societies, the man or woman who is not decorated in some way – changed from their natural state – is, in a sense, decoratively inarticulate ... body decoration is a type of language or code, which is spoken through hairstyles, mutilations (pierced ears), tattooing or painting (makeup).
+In the West, because of our obsession with clothing for almost all parts of the body ... we have restricted the amount of skin available to be used as a cosmetic language.
+Most of us have forgotten that perhaps the first works of art dedicated to the combination of form and color were carried out on the skin.

+Her proposal of "emphasis being on movement, light, line and color as it relates to each individual 'canvas' ... taking into account the individual's form, texture of skin and attitude" resulted in a presentation of two men and two women (one was Joan Starr) with an average of 30 hours each of her tattoo work.
 Her volunteer models were scared, but they stood up in front of the committee while the discussion of negative spaces, kinetic movement and sculptural aspects went on around them.
 Haake earned her Bachelor of Fine Arts on May 15, 1982, becoming the first person to get a degree in tattooing from the Portland Art Museum School or any other university.